7andahalf/Canvas-Of-War/README.md

 ###About

-Tiny army is an online 2d multiplayer shooting game, inspired by Mini militia.
+Canvas Of War is an online 2d multiplayer shooting game.
 The game is built using Box2d framework for javascript, HTML5 and js for rendering, Node.js for server, Socket.io for socket communication.
 The main aim of the game is to huntdown other players and kill them.

 ###Installation